Joe Burrow Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Joe Burrow Player Prop Bets for NFL Week 6 - Cincinnati vs. Detroit

-Sportsbooks have installed player props for Joe Burrow ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
-Burrow and the Cincinnati Bengals (3-2) play the Detroit Lions (0-5) in Week 6 at Ford Field.
+In advance of placing any prop bet wagers on Joe Burrow for Sunday's game, which starts at 1:00 PM ET on FOX, here are some insights and stats to consider to make the best bets.
+Burrow's Cincinnati Bengals (3-2) and the Detroit Lions (0-5) hit the field in a Week 6 matchup from Ford Field in Detroit, Michigan.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.